Giu-seppe/Giu-seppe.github.io/content/posts/introduction/index.md

 categories: ["Basic"]
 ---

-Greeting!!
+Greeting!
 This is an introduction post.
 This post tests the followings:

 - Hero image is in the same directory as the post.
 - This post should be at top of the sidebar.